Graylog2/documentation/pages/configuration/server.conf.rst

 * ``transport_email_port = 587``
 * ``transport_email_use_auth = true``
 * ``transport_email_use_tls = true``
+    * Enable SMTP with STARTTLS for encrypted connections.
 * ``transport_email_use_ssl = true``
+    * Enable SMTP over SSL (SMTPS) for encrypted connections.

+.. attention:: Make sure to enable only *one* of these two settings because most (or all) SMTP services only support one of the encryption mechanisms on the same port.
+Most SMTP services support SMTP with STARTTLS while SMTPS is deprecated on most SMTP services.

 * ``transport_email_auth_username = you@example.com``
 * ``transport_email_auth_password = secret``
 * ``transport_email_subject_prefix = [graylog]``